What You Need to Know About Credit Card Price Protection

 Rather than manually watch for price drops, you can use a price tracker app to receive notifications of price reductions in items you’ve purchased or items you’re thinking about purchasing.
 Keep your receipts for purchases, at least until the price protection claim period has expired.
 You’ll need a copy of your receipt if you decide to file a claim.
 Price tracking is especially worth it for larger ticket items whose prices could drop by hundreds of dollars.

-If you notice the item has gone on sale and you haven’t used it yet, you could return the item and repurchase it for lower price, if the cost savings is worth it.
+If you notice the item has gone on sale and you haven’t used it yet, you could return the item and repurchase it for a lower price, if the cost savings is worth it.

 Credit card issuers are constantly issuing new credit cards and making changes to their existing rewards programs.
 Staying updated on the latest credit card offerings can ensure you’re getting the best deal you qualify for.